adseib/til/README.md

 > Today I Learned

-An attempt to organize and centralize things I have personally learnt and frequently forget.
+An attempt to organize and centralize things I have personally discovered and frequently forget.

 ---